Frequently Asked Questions (FAQ)

 According to the recent research, most people with thin-looking hair have Demodex mites.
 Besides, we provide computerized hair scanning analysis to identify the presence of Demodex hair mites in hair follicles.

-The Ungex hair mites treatment normally takes around 6 to 13 weeks (depends on individuals and severity of the hair condition).
+The treatment normally takes around 13 weeks, depends on individuals and severity of the hair condition.

 9. How did scientists become familiar with Demodex mites?

-----Until now no one noticed that hair mites are present in hair follicles of humans who are losing their hair!
+----Until now no one noticed the relevance of hair mites are present on the hair follicles of humans who are losing their hair!